Do some homework on genetics and follow a few basic guidelines and you’ll get a keeper.

 Generally, there’s not a great difference between the two.
 It’s one of personal preference.
 My advice to those who’ve done their homework from standpoint of pedigrees, titles, guarantees, etc. Close your eyes and pick one, they’re like bookends.

-Checklist for how to pick a puppy
+Puppy health checklist for how to pick a hunting puppy

 - Do the teeth have a matching bite and are they white without any brown stains?
 Staining indicates the pup has been given poor quality food.